Alexander the Great: Personality

 Alexander was erudite and patronized both arts and sciences.
 However, he had little interest in sports or the Olympic Games (unlike his father), seeking only the Homeric ideals of honour (timê) and glory (kudos).
 He had great charisma and force of personality, characteristics which made him a great leader.
-His unique abilities were further demonstrated by the inability of any of his generals to unite Macedonia and retain the Empire after his death—only Alexander had the ability to do so.

-During his final years, and especially after the death of Hephaestion, Alexander began to exhibit signs of megalomania and paranoia.
+His unique abilities were further demonstrated by the inability of any of his generals to unite Macedonia and retain the Empire after his death—only Alexander had the ability to do so.During his final years, and especially after the death of Hephaestion, Alexander began to exhibit signs of megalomania and paranoia.
 His extraordinary achievements, coupled with his own ineffable sense of destiny and the flattery of his companions, may have combined to produce this effect.
 His delusions of grandeur are readily visible in his will and in his desire to conquer the world, in as much as he is by various sources described as having boundless ambition, an epithet, the meaning of which has descended into a historical cliché.

 He appears to have believed himself a deity, or at least sought to deify himself.
-Olympias always insisted to him that he was the son of Zeus, a theory apparently confirmed to him by the oracle of Amun at Siwa.
+Olympias always insisted to him that he was the son of Zeus, an idea apparently confirmed to him by the oracle of Amun at Siwa.
 He began to identify himself as the son of Zeus-Ammon.
 Alexander adopted elements of Persian dress and customs at court, notably proskynesis, which was one aspect of Alexander's broad strategy aimed at securing the aid and support of the Iranian upper classes; however the practise of proskynesis was disapproved by the Macedonians, and they were unwilling to perform it.
 This behaviour cost him the sympathies of many of his countrymen.
-However, Alexander also was a pragmatic ruler who understood the difficulties of ruling culturally disparate peoples, many of whom lived in kingdoms where the king was divine.
+Alexander also was a pragmatic ruler who understood the difficulties of ruling culturally disparate peoples, many of whom lived in societies where the king was treated as divine.
 Thus, rather than megalomania, his behaviour may have been a practical attempt at strengthening his rule and keeping his empire together.

 Personal relationships

-Alexander married three times: Roxana, daughter of the Sogdian nobleman Oxyartes of Bactria, out of love; and the Persian princesses Stateira and Parysatis, the former a daughter of Darius III and the latter a daughter of Artaxerxes III, for political reasons.
-He apparently had two sons, Alexander IV of Macedon by Roxana and, possibly, Heracles of Macedon from his mistress Barsine.
-He lost another child when Roxana miscarried at Babylon.
+Alexander married three times: Roxana, daughter of the Sogdian nobleman Oxyartes of Bactria, out of love; the Persian princesses Stateira and Parysatis, the former a daughter of Darius III and the latter a daughter of Artaxerxes III, for political reasons.
+Alexander apparently had two children by Roxana: a son, who was born in India and died in infancy in November 326 BC, and Alexander IV of Macedon, born after his father's death.
+Additionally Heracles of Macedon was claimed to be his illegitimate son born of mistress, Barsine.

 Alexander also had a close relationship with his friend, general, and bodyguard Hephaestion, the son of a Macedonian noble.
 Hephaestion's death devastated Alexander.
 This event may have contributed to Alexander's failing health and detached mental state during his final months.